 - Ensure there is a Health and Safety Plan in place from day one of the construction.
 Refer to WorkSafe’s Safer construction website for details.

 THE HOME CONSTRUCTION PROCESS – STAGES OF BUILDING A HOUSE

 Once the Building Consent is received, Construction can be started.
 The same needs to be notified to the Council as well.
 The Building Consent is valid for 12 months and the construction needs to be started within this period.
 It is also required to finish the project within 2 years of the project start date.

-The major milestones in the Residential Home Building Stages (Home Construction Process) are as mentioned below.
+The major milestones in the Building Construction Process are as mentioned below.
 The same needs to be read keeping in mind that the processes need not get implemented strictly in the same order.
 Some of these can be done simultaneously and will also depend on the availability of raw materials.
-(During the Construction process you will need to organise Inspections from the Council as per the schedule spelled out in the Building Consent.
-To read on the same go to ‘Council Inspections for a Building Project’.)

 The construction crew first levels the project site.
 Using a bulldozer, the crew clears the site of rocks, debris, trees, and other impediments.
 Once this is done the excavation process is started using a backhoe.
 This is followed by preparing the Footings and pouring the concrete.